 With 100% overall uptime and A+ rated server speeds, SiteGround is one of the most popular managed hosting services for WordPress.
 It is also quite affordable with the SiteGround entry plan being the cheapest option out there at just $3.95 a month.

 Most users, however, choose the Go Geek package priced at $14.95 per month.
 This package provides everything you can ask for in a WordPress host.
 In addition to auto updates and daily backups, you get a one-click staging area and pre-installed Git for WordPress.
 You also get to enjoy premium tech support where your calls and messages are instantly answered with “virtually no waiting time.”
 I love their highly effective chat response system.
+The SiteGround speed data is also consistent and impressive.

 Considered one of the pioneers of managed hosting for WordPress, WP Engine has made a name over the years as one of the most reliable hosting platforms.
 Its starter package, Personal, priced at $19.33, is impressively generous, offering a staging environment, free site migration, and one-click backup.